Chemo weakens the immune system for up to nine months, especially in smokers, one study finds

 Most cancer patients know that chemotherapy weakens their immune systems, putting them at risk for viral and bacterial infections.

-In a small, observational study, conducted at the University of Leeds and Leeds Teaching Hospitals NHS Trust, researchers found that the effects of chemotherapy can weaken part of the immune system for up to nine months after treatment, leaving patients vulnerable to infections.
-The study also demonstrated that smoking exacerbates this effect.
+The small, observational study, conducted at the U.K.’s University of Leeds and Leeds Teaching Hospitals NHS Trust, also demonstrated that smoking exacerbates this effect.

 “This study has demonstrated that the adaptive immune system is altered following chemotherapy for at least nine months post-therapy,” the authors wrote in their study, published Tuesday in the journal Breast Cancer Research.
 “We were surprised that the impact of chemotherapy is so long-lived."